Follow our step-by-step tutorial. You will be able to set Facebook Conversion API up on Shopify - all by yourself without an app or an expert.

 Step 1: Check browser-based Facebook Pixel

-What we should be seeing here:
+What we should see here:

 - PageView should be triggered on your homepage.